-Summary 2: TBD.
+Summary 2: The RRC configuration complexity is pointed to be about coupling features together, and it is pointed that a robust framework can be challenging (especially for mobility signalling purposes) since many features are connected to basic functionalities such as connection management, measurements, security etc, and this might even cause issues with incorrect configurations causing connection failures.
+It is pointed that having independent “modules” or configurations could be desirable (if possible), but some companies think this might not be easy to accomplish.

 3.1.3 Delta signalling ambiguities (leading to e.g. frequent full configurations)

 This topic is included as a reminder that this was raised as a problem by many companies.
 However, the email discussion “[POST132][018][6G] ASN.1 structure” is already handling the details of delta signalling design, so this discussion should avoid this topic unless something cannot be raised directly there.